Soil and Industrial Pollution – Definition, Causes, Effects, Types

 - Textile mills, food processing plants, paper mills, and cotton mills all produce biodegradable waste.

-- Thermal power facilities, iron and steel factories, and fertiliser industries all produce non-biodegradable waste, posing a serious threat to humanity.
+- Thermal power facilities, iron and steel factories, and fertilizer industries all produce non-biodegradable waste, posing a serious threat to humanity.

 Types of Industrial Pollution